 If you’re new to the world of macros and tracking what you consume, you’re probably sitting there thinking, “What the hell is a net carb, and is it that important?”

 To answer the latter first, YES, it’s important.

-And to put it simply, your net carbs are your total carbs less the fiber.
+To put it simply, your net carbs are your total carbs minus the fiber.
 Fiber doesn’t count since it doesn’t affect your glucose levels, which is why vegetables like broccoli and cauliflower are still encouraged.

 At first, you might find it a little difficult to adjust.